fingerthief/recommendarr/README.md

 - Get suggested movies with descriptions, reasoning, and poster images
 - Easily discover new films based on your existing collection

-## 🔒 Privacy
+## 🔒 Privacy and Security

 Your data never leaves your control:
-- Sonarr, Radarr, Plex, and Jellyfin API credentials are stored in your browser's localStorage
+- Sonarr, Radarr, Plex, Jellyfin, and AI service credentials are encrypted and stored securely on the server-side
-- AI API keys are stored locally and used only for your requests
+- AES-256-GCM encryption protects all stored credentials
+- No sensitive credentials are stored in browser localStorage, protecting against XSS vulnerabilities
+- Credentials persist between sessions without requiring re-entry
+- API requests are routed through the server-side proxy to hide your API keys from client browsers
 - Media library and watch history data is sent only to the AI service you configure
 - No analytics or tracking are included in the application
+- All stored credentials can be completely purged using the "Clear Data" button

 ## 💻 Development